tiny logo

 powerpc ADS5121 rev. 0x0400 [STX] stopped

-[note] The nios2 version is currently the most advanced and the most actively developped.
+[note] The mips and the nios2 version are currently the most advanced and actively developped.

 --- manuals and media ---